-A procedural guide by Ciré was updated in 2019, but only available in French.
-348
+A procedural guide by Ciré was updated in 2019, and available in French.
+358

 On the websites of Agentschap Inburgering en Integratie (Dutch), Ciré (French) and ADDE (French), extensive legal information is made available on all aspects of the asylum procedure, reception conditions and detention.